wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

 The goal is to have a working RN dev environment **on both platforms!**

+To help setup a clean `react-native` project with `react-native-navigation`, you can clone [this](https://github.com/wix/react-native-navigation-bootstrap) project, run it and make sure it works on both platforms.

 ## `13:50-15:30` - Talk: ReactNative architecture - part 2 (with [Tal Kol](mailto:talkol@wix.com))

 We will dive into React Native internals to explore the main components of the RN framework,